Eric Scott Raymond

-Eric Raymond (born October 27, 1956 in Tacoma, Washington) is an American Certified Flight Instructor, Glider (sailplane) pilot, hang gliding pilot and designer of solar-powered airplanes.
+Eric Raymond (born October 27, 1956, in Tacoma, Washington) is an American Certified Flight Instructor, Glider (sailplane) pilot, hang gliding pilot and designer of solar-powered airplanes.

 Biography

-Eric Raymond was born in the US state of Washington.
+Raymond was born in the US state of Washington.
 After completing his public education, he studied photography at Rochester Institute of Technology and aerospace engineering at University of California San Diego, California.
-He is living now in Europe.
+He is now living in Europe, more specifically Slovenia.